 Nürburgring Nordschleife: the Notorious Automotive Green Hell

-As one of the oldest, longest, most complex purpose-built race tracks in the world, Nürburgring has been a proving ground for many generations of drivers for more than ninety years.
+As one of the oldest, longest, most famous, most complex purpose-built race tracks in the world, Nürburgring has been a proving ground for many generations of drivers for more than ninety years.
 The roots of the track can be traced to September 1925 when the construction of Gustav Eichler’s design began around the village of Nürburg.

 The first race was held in the summer of 1927

 The track was opened on June 18, 1927, with motorcycle race won by Toni Ulmen.
 A day later, the automobile race was held and the winner was the legendary pre-war German driver Rudolf Caracciola.

 Since its beginnings, the full Gesamtstrecke has been divided into Nordschleife and Südschleife.
 At 15:06.1, the official Gesamtstrecke record was held by Louis Chiron who drove his Bugatti Type 35C in 1929 German Grand Prix.

 Nürburgring Nordschleife is the most beautiful and the most demanding Grand Prix track ever